FirstGit178/SoC_Lab_Week6/index.md

 ### **Template Code**
-Outline the structure and design of the Verilog code templates you were given.
+(Outline the structure and design of the Verilog code templates you were given.
 What do they do?
 Include reference to how a VGA interface works.
-Guideline: 2/3 short paragraphs,
+Guideline: 2/3 short paragraphs,CHECKED)

-Verilog code templates are to display a colourCycle screen wash and then colours in rows and then in coloumns consider including screenshot(s).
+The Verilog code templates are designed to generate visual patterns, including a colour cycle screen wash, horizontal colour rows, and vertical columns.
+These signals follow the standard VGA timing scheme, which scans the screen left to right and top to bottom.
+The pixel coordinates are then passed to VGA Top, which determines what colour should be displayed at each point on the screen.

+One template produces a colour cycle wash, demonstrating how the pixel RGB values can be changed frame by frame and in turn the displayed colour changes.
+Other templates generate colours in horizontal rows and vertical columns.
+In each case the colour selection logic uses the pixel coordinates from the VGA controller to decide which colour to output, allowing simple patterns to be drawn without the need to store a full frame buffer.

+Because rather than presenting a complete image at once, VGA displays work by continuously scanning the screen, these templates rely on timing accurate signals rather than stored images.
+The monitor reconstructs the picture as the signal sweeps across the screen, the Verilog modules mimic this behaviour by producing the correct timing through VGA sync.

+# (add screenshots)

 ### **Simulation**
-Explain the simulation process.
+(Explain the simulation process.
 Reference any important details, include a well-selected screenshot of the simulation.
-Guideline: 1/2 short paragraphs.
+Guideline: 1/2 short paragraphs.)

 ### **Synthesis**
-Describe the synthesis and implementation processes.
+(Describe the synthesis and implementation processes.
 Consider including 1/2 useful screenshot(s).
-Guideline: 1/2 short paragraphs.
+Guideline: 1/2 short paragraphs.)

 ### **Demonstration**
 Here is a picture of my demo of a Flag.
 <img src="docs/assets/images/IMG_20251110_171335.jpg">

-Guideline: 1/2 sentences.
+(Guideline: 1/2 sentences.)

 ## **My VGA Design Edit**
-Introduce your own design idea.
+(Introduce your own design idea.
 Consider how complex/achievabble this might be or otherwise.
-Reference any research you do online (use hyperlinks).
+Reference any research you do online (use hyperlinks).)

-As Ecah pixel has to be covered by code in regards to its colour and I was running behind with my progress due to missing a coiuple of labs
+As Ecah pixel has to be covered by code in regards to its colour and I was running behind with my progress due to missing a couple of labs
 I decided to use the default section to colour the background and left my icon essentially floating in the centre of the screen, as whatever colour you decide to make the default, will colour any pixel not covered by the code. as this saved time rather than trying to write each section individually.

 ### **Code Adaptation**